NixOS/hydra-provisioner/README.md

 ```
 $ hydra-provisioner conf.nix
 ```
-where `conf.nix` is a Nix expression containing a specification of when and how to create machines.
+This command should be run periodically (e.g. every 5 minutes). `conf.nix` is a Nix expression containing a specification of when and how to create machines.
 For example:
 ```
 {